“If we are facing in the right direction, all we have to do is keep on walking.” – Zen proverb

 This group explores the values of decency and ethics while addressing spirituality, one of the three main components of well-being.
 This group also explores the meaning and potential effectiveness of spirituality in the recovery process.
 Whether someone is Jewish, Christian, Muslim, Hindu, Buddhist, Agnostic or an Atheist, the basic concept of spirituality can be defined by one word: connection.
 In this group, we help clients find a connection.
 That connection could be to the religion of their youth, their family, their hometown, the beach, nature or something else.
 We avoid a one-size-fits-all notion of spirituality and absolutely do not force an ethos onto our clients.

 Meditation groups at SOBA College Recovery are mindfulness based.
-Though the principles inherent in mindfulness practice stem from Zen Buddhism, they have been widely adopted by the treatment community and have formed the basis for various empirically supported treatments such as Mindfulness Based Cognitive Therapy (MBCT), and Dialectical Behavior Therapy (DBT).
+Though the principles inherent in mindfulness practice stem from Zen Buddhism, they have been widely adopted by the treatment community and have formed the basis for various empirically supported treatments such as Mindfulness-Based Cognitive Therapy (MBCT), and Dialectical Behavior Therapy (DBT).
 Because meditation groups at SOBA College Recovery emphasize secular mindfulness—the practice of paying attention in a particular way, on purpose, in the present moment, non-judgmentally—all participants stand to benefit, regardless of their spiritual or religious beliefs.
 Through the cultivation of mindfulness practice, we begin to experience the present moment as it really is.
 In doing so, we develop the ability to step away from habitual, often unconscious emotional and physiological reactions to everyday events, allowing us to respond wisely to stressors, rather than react.